-> The aim of the research panel is to improve understanding of the links between money and mental health and to identify policy, product or regulatory solutions to best help those at risk of mental health problems.
-Analyses of the data provided will allow us to provide clear evidence to government, regulators, financial services providers, health care professionals, developers and advice services, demonstrating the need and potential impact of such solutions.
+The aim of the Research Community is to improve understanding of the links between money and mental health and to identify policy, product or regulatory solutions to best help those at risk of mental health problems.
+Analyses of the data provided will allow us to provide clear evidence to government, regulators, essential services providers, health care professionals, developers and advice services, demonstrating the need and potential impact of such solutions.
 This analysis may take the form of publications, reports, web pages and presentations.
 Your words may be quoted as part of these presentations of our analysis but if this occurs any information provided that could potentially be used to identify you will be removed.

-> From time to time you may also be asked if you would like to participate in trials of new products or services (e.g. financial management or mental health apps) to evaluate their effectiveness.
+From time to time you may also be asked if you would like to participate in trials of new products or services (e.g. financial management or mental health apps) to evaluate their effectiveness.

 We will invite you to participate in research activities by email on a regular basis.
 You can also log in to our members-only Research Community website, my.moneyandmentalhealth.org, to take part at a time that suits you.

 Participating in the Research Community is completely voluntary.
 Members can choose to stop taking part in a research activity or the Research Community as a whole at any time, without giving a reason.
 Members who choose to leave the Research Community will not be further contacted for research purposes.

 Confidentiality and anonymity

 The data you share with us will be stored in a secure archive accessible only by staff of the Money and Mental Health Policy Institute.